shafayatnabi/vpp-battery-management-api/README.md

 ## Features

 - **Create Batteries**: Add new batteries to the system.
+- **Create Batteries Asynchronously**: Send battery creation requests to Kafka for asynchronous processing to handle large number of battery creation.
 - **Search Batteries**: Search batteries based on postcode and capacity criteria.
 - **Retrieve Batteries in Range**: Fetch batteries within a postcode range with pagination.
 - **Summary Statistics**: Get total, average, and count of battery capacities.